 In my experience the choice depends on the fit with the company culture and the users' profile.

-On July 2014, Qlik introduced a completely new platform called “Qlik Sense” that includes intuitive drag & drop functionality.
-At this point Qlik Sense Desktop is free for personal and business users that need to easily develop analytic applications on their own - with virtually no IT intervention.
+Qlik introduction of their new platform called “Qlik Sense” provides intuitive drag & drop functionality to create visualizations.
+At this point Qlik Sense Desktop is free for personal and small group of cloud business users that need to easily develop analytic applications on their own - with virtually no IT intervention.

 It certainly seems like Qlik Sense is an attempt to regain some of the impressive growth Tableau has enjoyed during the last few years playing in the truly self-service visual BI segment.